syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-aws-lambda.md

 # Create, read, and edit Excel files in AWS Lambda

-Syncfusion XlsIO is a [.NET Core Excel library](https://www.syncfusion.com/document-processing/excel-framework/net-core/excel-library) used to create, read, edit and convert Excel documents programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **create an Excel document in AWS Lambda**.
+Syncfusion XlsIO is a [.NET Core Excel library](https://www.syncfusion.com/document-processing/excel-framework/net-core/excel-library) can be used to create, read, edit Excel files.
+This also convert Excel files to PDF.

 ## Create a simple Excel report